Geelong Flier: Legacy

-In late 2019, Port Phillip Ferries began running an Incat-built, 403-seat ferry, named Geelong Flyer after the Geelong Football Club player Bob Davis who in turn was named after the former train service.
+In late 2019, Port Phillip Ferries began running an Incat-built, 403-seat ferry, named Geelong Flyer [sic] after the Geelong Football Club player Bob Davis, who in turn was named after the former train service.

 The ferry initially operated a twice-daily service to and from Melbourne Docklands, using a mooring at the bottom of Moorabool Street.
 The service complemented the company's Portarlington to Docklands service, and was advertised as providing a more relaxed journey than the increasingly crowded trains on the Geelong-Melbourne line.
+However, the weekday services between Geelong and Melbourne proved uneconomic and the ferry now runs to and from Geelong at weekends only.
+Weekday return services still run to Portarlington.